ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 </div>

 Out of the box, the AUC of the random forest is higher than the Logistic Regression classifier.
 However, this model had some overfitting problems.
-Meaning it was too good at classifieying the training data set, but couldn't make generalizations about the test data set it had never seen.
+Meaning it was too good at classifying the training data set, but couldn't make generalizations about the test data set it had never seen.
 I need to tune the parameters to make a better fitting classifier.

 <div id="container">